WMRamadan/fastapi-boilerplate/docs/CONTRIBUTING.md

 ## Getting started

 It is very simple to contribute, we accept all kinds of contributions.
+All PR's will be reviewed according to the [Code Review Guidelines](./docs/code-review-guidelines.md).

 ## Issues